Monday, July 29, 2019

 By José Alberto Hermosillo

 Extraordinary and unnerving.
-The new Netflix original documentary “The Great Hack” is an exposé on the Cambridge Analytica scandal, manipulating information that polarized voters through Facebook and misusing data to undermine our democracy.
+The new Netflix original documentary “The Great Hack” exposes the Cambridge Analytica scandal, in which information on Facebook was manipulated to polarize voters and data was misused to undermine our democracy.

 The Great Hack.
 Photo courtesy of Netflix ©2019 Netflix.